omonimus1/blog-jade-rubick/content/posts/2014-06-24--infobits-for-information-flow/index.md

 * Surprise #1: I started receiving thank you notes.
 Lots of little email responses like this: “I like these write-ups.
 This is a good model to use.
 I definitely appreciate these!”
 * Surprise #2: Suddenly everyone seemed to think I and my team were doing better work than we had been doing previously.
 * Surprise #3: Infobits also help build important business relationships.
 People really appreciate it when you are helping them to do their job better.

+I personally don't always do infobits.
+There is a cost to spending so much time on communication.
+But practicing infobits gave me a new skill.
+Whenever I notice information gaps, I can pull out infobits and use it to improve information flow.

+## Information flow as a system

+As you get more experienced in your career, you will have more latitude to influence the **system** of information flow.
+You can design the way people communicate by default.
+And you can see larger patterns in the way people communicate and influence improvements.

+For example, if you see that managers are always asking their team members for information, you can add demos or standups to ensure the managers are kept more abreast of things.
+Or you can emphasize different aspects of the management role.

+One use of infobits is to _trace_ the information needs throughout the organization.
+Look at what information you're learning, think about where it came from and who needs to know it.
+With a lot of experience, you may not need to do the exercise, but early on in your career, it can be a helpful way to analyze the information needs of the people around you.

 Thanks to [@Lariar](https://twitter.com/lariar) on Twitter for archiving this content so I could repost it.
 This was originally hosted on [Kate Matsudaira's](https://www.linkedin.com/in/katemats/) popforms.
 Also thank you to [Bjorn Freeman-Benson](https://www.linkedin.com/in/bjornfreemanbenson/), who taught me many of the techniques in this blog post.